If there is one part of your body that makes or breaks your physique, it is your glutes.

 Seated Calf Raises 5×10

-Note: You can use dumbbells or barbells for the hip extensions based on how strong you currently are.
-Make it your goal to use the barbell version.
+You can use dumbbells or barbells for the hip extensions based on how strong you currently are but make it your goal to use the barbell version.
+With consistent training you will out grow the dumbbells.

 Lower Body B (Volume)